netscaler/ADC-scripts/docs/modules/netscaler-service-module.md

-# netscaler\_service - Manage service configuration in Netscaler
+# netscaler\_service - Manage service configuration in NetScaler

 New in Ansible 2.4.0

 ## Synopsis

-* Manage service configuration in Netscaler.
+* Manage service configuration in NetScaler.
-* This module allows the creation, deletion and modification of Netscaler services.
+* This module allows the creation, deletion and modification of NetScaler services.
 * This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance.
 * This module supports check mode.